security-alliance/frameworks/src/encryption/communication-encryption.md

 ## Messaging Systems Without Default End-to-End Encryption

-These messaging systems suppsedly provides encryption for data in transit and at rest, but not end-to-end encryption for messages.
+These messaging systems supposedly provides encryption for data in transit and at rest, but not end-to-end encryption for messages.

 1. **Telegram**
    - Offers end-to-end encryption only for "Secret Chats".